 Each year alumni, faculty, staff, students and guests gather to recognize alumni and peers for their contributions to the field of communication, reconnect to the school and network with colleagues.
 Three awards are given out: the Centennial Award, the Distinguished Alumni Award and the Outstanding Young Professional.
 In addition, the Dominic A. Infante Communication Scholarship is awarded to a graduate student in the Master of Arts program who is seen as a strong prospect for matriculating into the doctorate program.

 Each spring, the Hyde Park Forum showcases the persuasive speaking skills of students enrolled in the Introduction to Human Communication course.
 Speeches on topical subjects are presented before an audience of peers, family and faculty.
 The forum typically draws about 900 people.
-The students presenting compete for three top awards, an honorable mention and a People’s Choice Award.
+The students presenting compete for scholarships and a People’s Choice Award.

 Lambda Pi Eta Induction Ceremony and Presentation of Scholarships